2% global volume growth in the third quarter with 2% growth in global price/mix

-- Currency represented a 5% headwind on comparable net revenues and a 7% headwind on comparable operating income in the quarter.
+- Currency was a 2% headwind on comparable net revenues and a 5% headwind on comparable operating income in the quarter.

 - All references to growth rate percentages, share and cycling of growth rates compare the results of the period to those of the prior year comparable period.